joakimk/toniq/README.md

 ## FAQ

+### Why have a job queue at all?

+Say you're doing a phoenix app and want to send an email.
+You can probably get away with sending it syncronously in the request since phoenix can handle lots of simultationous requests, right?

+Well... the user has to wait for that to complete.

+Sometimes quite a long time.

+Sometimes they'll see a 500 error page when you can't connect to the mailserver.

+Now say you spawn a mailer process.
+This will avoid slow responses and errors to the user, but what if it fails?
+Will you implement your own retries?

+So you decide to use a queue with retries.
+The user gets a response right away.
+Failing jobs will be retried and you will not have to deal with support issues due to 500 errors or spend time manually resending email :)

 ### Will jobs be run in order?

 This is a first-in-first-out queue but due to retries and concurrency, ordering can not be guaranteed.